pypa/setuptools/docs/userguide/quickstart.rst

 This tells setuptools to install any data files it finds in your packages.
 The data files must be specified via the distutils' ``MANIFEST.in`` file.
-For more details, see :ref:`datafiles`
+For more details, see :doc:`datafiles`

 Development mode